 One comparative RCT was conducted in a very-low risk population, for which there is currently a strong movement away from any form of active treatment.
 This study was comparing padeliporfin-based vascular targeted PDT vs. AS and found at a median follow-up of 24 months that less patients progressed in the PDT arm compared with the AS arm (adjusted HR: 0.34, 95% CI: 0.24-0.46), and needed less radical therapy (6% vs. 29%, p < 0.0001).
-Updated results were published in 2018 showing that these benefits were maintained after four years [759].
+Updated results were published in 2018 showing that these benefits were maintained after four years [831].
 Nevertheless, limitations of the study include an unusually high observed rate of disease progression in the AS arm (58% in two years) and more patients in the AS arm chose to undergo radical therapy without a clinical indication which may have introduced confounding bias.
 Finally, the AS arm did not undergo any confirmatory biopsy or any MRI scanning, which is not representative of contemporary practice.
-A matched-pair analysis comparing focal cryo therapy to AS with 76% ISUP grade group 1 cancers failed to demonstrate any significant advantages for MFS and OS [760].
+A matched-pair analysis comparing focal cryotherapy to AS with 76% ISUP GG 1 cancers failed to demonstrate any significant advantages for MFS and OS [832].

 The available evidence indicates that focal therapy is associated with less AEs than whole gland or radical treatments.
 Many of the patients included in these trials would currently be considered to have been over treated.
-Robust prospective trials reporting standardised 15-year oncological outcomes [761] are needed in patients with clinically significant cancers before unrestricted recommendations in support of focal therapy for routine clinical practice can be made [736, 750, 761].
+Robust prospective trials reporting standardised fifteen-year oncological outcomes [833] are needed in patients with clinically significant cancers before unrestricted recommendations in support of focal therapy for routine clinical practice can be made [804, 833, 834].
 Currently, focal therapy using HIFU or cryotherapy should be performed within the context of a prospective registry.

 All other ablative modalities and treatment strategies should only be offered in well-designed prospective trial setting.
 In order to allow quality analysis of the collected data, the prospective registry should adhere to the EMA recommendations (Guideline on registry-based studies EMA/426390/2021), which emphasises the need for clear follow-up timelines and timely recording, completeness of core data of consecutive patients enrolled, an analysis plan in defined intervals and a data quality management.
-In near future the EAU will offer a quality registry within the PIONEER network.